About

 In my photographs, videos, texts, and performances, I work to dislodge these timespace situations from their habitual representations and contexts.
 I work with the instruments to actively interrupt conventions and disrupt narrative and visual controls.
 They exhibit inappropriate, intrusive, and distracting aberrations in spelling, focus, spacing, exposure, margins, characters, and framing.

 My challenge is to incite new encounters and engagements with sites and stories that have been silenced.
 I am not interested in presenting an official story or replacing an old history with a new history.
-Instead, I wish to create a conversation with these disrupted voices and places to invoke a constellation of human realities that prevents communities from indulging in the worship of a single unified message.
+Instead, I wish to create a conversation with these disrupted voices and places to invoke a constellation of human realities.

 – Quintan Ana Wikswo